-The serene ambiance and simple yet complex architecture of Jakar Dzong has made it a favored destination of Bumthang Valley.
-Take a stroll in the stony pathway while listening to the alluring sound of chanting of prayers while feasting your eyes with the scenically blessed views of the adjacent valley.
+The serene ambiance and simple yet complex architecture of Jakar Dzong have made it a favored destination of Bumthang Valley.
+Take a stroll on the stony pathway while listening to the alluring sound of chanting prayers while feasting your eyes on the scenically blessed views of the adjacent valley.

 Have a look at the detailed transportation options available to reach Jakar Dzong-

 By Train: The New Jalpaiguri Railway Station is the closest train station to Jakar, and a taxi can take you there.